Homemade Beetroot Chutney

 - A stainless steel jam funnel (optional, but less messy)

 - Approximately 9 x 450-gram or 1-pound preserving jars

 - A pair of metal tongs

 - A stainless steel ladle

-- This recipe is sufficient to make approximately 4 kilograms or 9 pounds of beetroot chutney, so make sure you have sufficient jars, lids (plus a stainless steel jam funnel) to hold this volume before you start.
+- This recipe is sufficient to make approximately 4 kilograms or 9 pounds of beetroot chutney, so make sure you have sufficient jars and lids (plus a stainless steel jam funnel) to hold this volume before you start.

 - Cut down the foliage on the beetroot to about 5 cm or 2.5 inches.
-Wash the beetroot and then add to boiling water in a large saucepan.
+Wash the beetroot and then add it to boiling water in a large saucepan.
 Boil for about 40 minutes, or until a skewer inserted into the beetroot shows it is tender through to the centre.
 Drain and soak briefly in cold water until cool enough to handle.
-Twist off the foliage and the tap roots, then rub off off the skins with your fingers.
+Twist off the foliage and the tap roots, then rub off the skins with your fingers.
 Chop into pieces about 0.5 cm in diameter and place in a large saucepan, (make sure the pan is not aluminium or the vinegar will cause the flavour of the chutney to be tainted).

-- Peel, core and chop apples into similar sizes and add to main pan.
+- Peel, core and chop apples into similar sizes and add to the main pan.

-- Peel and chop onions into similar sizes and add to pan.
+- Peel and chop onions into similar sizes and add to the pan.

-- Chop garlic cloves finely or crush and add to pan.
+- Chop garlic cloves finely or crush and add to the pan.

 - Add all the other ingredients to the pan.

-- Bring the contents to the boil and then simmer uncovered for approximately 2 hours (stirring every 10 minutes or so to avoid the chutney sticking to base of the pan) until there is little visible liquid left, and the mixture is suitably chunky and glossy looking.
+- Bring the contents to a boil and then simmer uncovered for approximately 2 hours (stirring every 10 minutes or so to avoid the chutney sticking to the base of the pan) until there is little visible liquid left and the mixture is suitably chunky and glossy looking.